frojasg1/frojasg1/README.md

 - (06/2021) I am currently working on trying to position a web page dealing with, at the moment, my biggest work (chessPdfBrowser).
 You can visit it at: https://chesspdfbrowser.com?origin=github

-- I want also to share my personal web page.
+- I would like also to share my personal web page.
 You can visit it at: https://frojasg1.com?origin=github